Kurama622/profile.nvim/README.md

 Refer to my [config](https://github.com/Kurama622/.lazyvim/blob/main/lua/plugins/profile.lua).

-## Some Unicode characters you might be interested in:
+## Some Unicode characters you might be interested in

 ```lua
 --[[